-Military Science Building, Room 102
+Military Science Building, Room 101

-Colonel (Ret) Peter Bleich, Recruiting Operations Officer
+Mr. Peter Bleich, Recruiting Operations Officer

 The Army ROTC program provides professional education and leadership training to those students who desire to serve our country as officers in the U.S. Army upon graduation.
 Successful completion of the program qualifies ROTC cadets for both a commission as a second lieutenant in the Army and an opportunity to serve at least four years on active duty or at least six years in the reserve component (Army Reserve or Army National Guard).

-The successful ROTC cadet may choose one of the 16 diverse and exciting career fields in which to serve as an Army officer.
+The successful ROTC cadet may choose one of the 17 diverse and exciting career fields in which to serve as an Army officer.
 A list of these career fields may be obtained from the Department of Military Science.

 Two-Year and Graduate Degree Programs

 Another option to attain an officer’s commission is through the Simultaneous Membership Program (SMP).
-This program allows a cadet who is a member of an Army Reserve or Army National Guard unit to be in the advanced course of ROTC, be paid at the cadet drill pay rate (equivalent to E-5 pay), work as an officer trainee in their unit, and compete for an Army reserve component or active duty commission.
+This program allows a cadet who is a member of an Army Reserve or Army National Guard unit to be in the Advanced Course of ROTC, be paid at the cadet drill pay rate (equivalent to E-5 pay), work as an officer trainee in their unit, and compete for an Army Reserve component or active duty commission.
 Students can also receive the GI Bill and tuition assistance benefits while in Army ROTC.

 The Military Science curriculum is intended to enrich and supplement baccalaureate or postgraduate studies in all fields.
 The Army recognizes the need for officers with varied academic credentials and will award a commission to students who successfully complete ROTC.

 After commissioning, flight training is available, although competitive, to those officers who have taken and passed the flight physical and flight aptitude test and have been selected for service within the Aviation Branch.
-The test is normally administered during the MS III or junior year of ROTC.
+The flight aptitude test is normally administered during the MS III or junior year of ROTC.
 Training will be rotary wing (helicopter) training.

 Financial Assistance Opportunities